rrMacKinnon/Electrona_uTracer/README.md

 ## Description
 This project consists of a Jupyter Notebook named "Electrona_uTracer.ipynb".
-The first cell imports a module called  "Electronaut_uTracer_Importer.py", which prompts the user for a path to a folder containing uTracer files formatted as "blocks", then builds a pandas dataframe.
+The first cell imports a module called  "ElectronauTracer_Importer", which prompts the user for a path to a folder containing uTracer files formatted as "blocks", then builds a pandas dataframe.
 The subsequent cells provide a crude step-by-step interface to the comparison and plotting functions.

 Sample tube data can be found in the directory called SampleTubeData.